Who doesn’t love a sauna session? Relax a bit, heat up your whole body, and just let your worries melt away…it’s just great.

 If you want to hedge your bets and just get a model large enough to fit your whole family or closest friends, while not missing out on anything a smaller unit could provide, this is absolutely the best option.

-Best Value/Affordable Infrared Sauna: Giantex Portable Far Infrared
+Value Choice: Giantex Portable Far Infrared

 For what it is and what it will cost you, this honestly isn’t all that bad.
 Does it look ridiculous?
 Absolutely.
 Are many of the components cheap and unremarkable?
 Yes (especially the chair), but for under $100 you get, if nothing else, a nice little chamber to warm you up and get a little bit of a sweat in.